 A stadium tour of BT Murrayfield allows you to go behind the scenes and see the areas of the stadium that are not normally seen by the fans on a match day, including the Bill McLaren Press Gallery, Scotland dressing room and the players tunnel, culminating with a walk down the tunnel to pitch side.

 This tour is being offered at a special conference delegate rate of £7 per person.
 Each tour is 30 minutes in duration.
-The tour will be Monday 9 September, the time of your tour will be confirmed after the registration date of 31 July 2019.

 To register your interest please click here and follow the instructions.